HOME Tokyo and Surroundings Tokyo Ueno 6 Best Tokyo Hotels for Cherry Blossom Season in 2023

 Standard Double

 There is a large assortment of rooms to select from, including singles, doubles, connecting rooms holding up to 4 people, along with “barrier-free” rooms for those in wheelchairs.
 Guests can even select the color of their desired room, although you’ll have to let them know in advance.
-There are three kinds of room patterns available; red and black, pearl and pink, and black and blue.
+There are three kinds of room patterns available; red and black, pearl and purple, and black and blue.
 Wi-Fi is available in all rooms, free of charge.

 "The building is very close to Meguro Station, and there is a convenience store two doors down from the hotel entrance.
 The elevator has a card key system for security.
 I had a single room, but the bed was large enough for me to sleep comfortably," commented a foreign guest.